 - Execution type – limit, stop or market orders.
 Market execution can be used as M or MR.

-- PendingOrderModify – if set to true, the EA will try to modify an existing pending order if a calculated entry price is changed.
-If false, the EA will try to open a new order with a correct price.
-An outdated pending order will be deleted.
+- PendingOrderModify – if set to true, the EA will try to modify an existing pending order if the entry price is changed or incorrect.
+If false, the EA will try to open a new order with the correct price.
+The outdated pending order will be deleted.

 - MaxSpreadPip – when the spread goes up beyond this value the EA will not open a market order.

 - SkipFirstTrade – use this parameter to skip the first trade of the day.
-It’s recommended to use only for testing.
+I recommend to use it only for testing.

-- OneTradePerDay – use this parameter to limit the EA to trade only once per day.
+- OneTradePerDay – use this parameter to limit the EA to trade only once a day.

-- DailyATR_Period – period of DailyATR.
+- DailyATR_Period – a period of DailyATR.
 Used for the normalization of the volatility.

-- Daylight_Saving_Time – set this parameter to the US/Europe if your broker changes the GMT offset in the summer time period.
-This parameter is used if the NYCloseBroker is set to ‘false’.
+- Daylight_Saving_Time – set this parameter to US/Europe if your broker changes the GMT offset in the summer period.
+This parameter is used if NYCloseBroker is set to ‘false’.

 The Model is based on the horizontal support [Low] and resistance [High] levels.
 The EA determines the support/resistance levels based on a confirmed minimal/maximum prices.
 The EA can adjust offset of high/low levels for optimization purposes.
 The PCh model can be used as a breakout (EURUSD, GOLD) or a mean-reversion strategy (night-time AUDNZD, AUDCAD, EURNZD).
 The optimal take-profit/stop-loss levels for the MR/M strategies are the middle of the range (HL/2 level).